SACGF/variantgrid_docs/patients/patients.md

 ## Patient records

-You can import a CSV to setup a lot of patients at once.
+Import a CSV to create patients in bulk.
 Click the **patient record imports** link at the top of the page, then can select to download an example CSV with your samples pre-filled, so it's easy to match your patients to your existing data.

 You can also create patients one at time via a form, by clicking the **Create New Patient** link just above the grid.